-Children will develop a positive disposition for learning and, in doing so, develop a range of skills and processes for learning and thinking.
-They will engage in creative and inventive ways of thinking, while extending numeracy, in a personally meaningful way.
+Children will develop a positive disposition for learning and in doing so develop a range of skills and processes for learning and thinking.
+They will engage in creative and inventive ways of thinking whilst extending numeracy in a personally meaningful way.